theoretick/discuss-it/README.md

 #### Online link discussion tracker

+This repo has been deprecated but is here for archival purposes.
+Please see https://gitlab.com/theoretick/discuss_it for current version.

 ## Version 0.8.1

 Website for locating online discussions about a given article on Reddit, Hacker News, and Slashdot.